Let the best divorce attorney in Grand Rapids, MI, explain how mental health influences child custody or divorce proceedings.

 We suggest keeping a custody journal to document all behavior depicted by your ex that could potentially harm your child.
 You can also access your ex’s medical records to build your case.
 If you have money to spare, then you can hire a mental health professional to assess your ex’s condition.

 A divorce proceeding, especially if it involves child custody can become emotionally stressful.
-Here at the offices of Sean Patrick Cox, we harbor top divorce lawyers in Grand Rapids, MI, that offer guided counsel throughout the proceeding.
+Here at The Law Offices of Sean Patrick Cox, we harbor top divorce lawyers in Grand Rapids, MI, that offer guided counsel throughout the proceeding.

 Call us now to book an appointment.